deaktator/deaktator.github.io/_posts/2017-10-09-regex-padding.md

 {% endhighlight %}

-An additional capture group in front of the main pattern is added to consume the whitespace character, so the group containing the information is group `2`, but this is the only thing necessary to change.
+An additional capture group in front of the main pattern is added to consume the whitespace character, so the group containing the relevant information is group `2`, but this is the only thing necessary to change.
 Notice the second match is found this time.
-Also notice that `subject2` isn't whitespace-padded since the the regular expression takes care of the edge cases.
+Also notice that `subject2` isn't whitespace-padded since the regular expression takes care of the edge cases.

 ## Scala Too